Automated Clearing House (ACH)

 A space to add notes to your scope including the goals and purpose of the project.

 A person you're connected with or would like to connect with to build your network or a project team.
-You can add collaborators to Your Collaborators and invite them to Wethos by simply adding their name, email, title, and URL on the Organize page.
+You can add contractors to the Contractors page and invite them to Wethos by simply adding their name, email, title, and URL.

 The product or offering your studio sells customized to fit your business needs.
 Each service includes a name, quantity, price, description, and role.